Polygonal Unadjusted Langevin Algorithms: Creating stable and efficient adaptive algorithms for neural networks: Introduction

-Most research on Langevin based algorithms in the literature has been focused on theoretical aspects. \citet{raginsky:17} demonstrated the links between Langevin based algorithms and stochastic optimization in neural networks, stimulating further the development and analysis of such algorithms. \cite{xu:18} analyzed the global convergence of GLD, SGLD and SVRG-LD.
-The incorporation of dependent data streams in the analysis of SGLD algorithms has been achieved in \cite{barkhagen:21} and in \cite{chau:19}, and local conditions have been studied in \cite{zhang:19b}.
-Recently, TUSLA of \cite{sabanis:20} has been proposed based on a new generation of tamed Euler approximations for stochastic differential equations (SDEs) with monotone coefficients in nonconvex optimization problems.
-See \cite{hutzenthaler:12} and \cite{sabanis:13} for the rationale of taming techniques.
-Despite their elegant theoretical results, the use of Langevin based algorithms for training deep learning models has been limited in practice as their empirical performance lacked behind in comparison to other popular adaptive gradient methods.
+In this paper, we focus on reviewing the literature studying Langevin-based algorithms for optimization problems.
+We refer to \cite{welling:11, ahn:12, chen:14, deng:20a, deng:20b, zhang:20} and references therein for recent progress on MCMC algorithms and Bayesian neural networks.
+Most research on Langevin-based algorithms for nonconvex optimization in the literature has been focused on theoretical aspects. \citet{raginsky:17} demonstrated the links between Langevin-based algorithms and stochastic optimization in neural networks, stimulating further the development and analysis of such algorithms. \citet{xu:18} analyzed the global convergence of gradient Langevin dynamics (GLD), stochastic gradient Langevin dynamics (SGLD) and stochastic variance reduced gradient Langevin dynamics (SVRG-LD).
+The incorporation of dependent data streams in the analysis of SGLD algorithms has been achieved in \citet{barkhagen:21} and in \citet{chau:19}, and local conditions have been studied in \citet{zhang:19b}.
+Recently, TUSLA in \citet{sabanis:20} has been proposed based on a new generation of tamed Euler approximations for stochastic differential equations (SDEs) with monotone coefficients in nonconvex optimization problems.
+Despite their elegant theoretical results, the use of Langevin-based algorithms for training deep learning models has been limited in practice as their empirical performance lacked behind in comparison to popular adaptive learning rate methods.

+Adaptive learning rate methods such as AdaGrad (\citealt{duchi:11}), RMSProp (\citealt{hinton:12}), and Adam (\citealt{kingma:15}) have been successfully applied to neural network models due to their fast training speed.
+In particular, Adam-type optimizers can be generally written as follows, for $n\in \mN_0$,